-- Derive the formula for the final velocity of two objects which underwent an elastic collision as a function of known quantities m1, m2, v01 and v02 in page 19 of this lecture note.
-Must be done in far greater detail than what is covered in the lecture note. - 20 points extra credit - Describe in detail what happens to the final velocities if m1=m2. - 5 point extra credit - Due: Start of the class next Wednesday, June 25
+- Derive the formula for the final velocity of two objects which underwent an elastic collision as a function of known quantities m1, m2, v01 and v02 in page 14 of this lecture note in a far greater detail than the note. - 20 points extra credit - Show mathematically what happens to the final velocities if m1=m2 and describe in words the resulting motion. - 5 point extra credit - Due: Start of the class next Wednesday, Apr.
+15